Personal pronouns are the parts of speech we use when we talk about someone in third person. Like in the sentence below:

 Adrien’s coming over here when they’ve finished ordering their drink, so I saved them a seat.

-Yes, “they” in the past has been used more exclusively as a plural pronoun, referencing more than one person.
+Yes, “they” in the past has been used more often as a plural pronoun, referencing more than one person.
 But language evolves with the expansion of our thoughts.

 Whether or not you’re familiar with singular they pronouns, they are already in use and recognized in dictionaries and grammatical style manuals, and have been for several years.
 (I’ve used Chicago Manual of Style in my editing since 2011, and they’ve included the singular “they” as a grammatically correct personal pronoun in formal writing for a good while now.)